LLNL/sundials/doc/arkode/guide/source/Usage/ARKStep_c_interface/User_callable.rst

       * *ARKLS_LMEM_NULL* if the linear solver memory was ``NULL``.

    **Notes:**
       The Jacobian update frequency is only checked *within* calls to the linear solver setup routine, as such values of *msbj* :math:`<` *msbp* will result in recomputing the Jacobian every *msbp* steps.
 See :c:func:`ARKStepSetLSetupFrequency()` for setting the linear solver steup frequency *msbp*.

       Passing a value *msbj* :math:`\le 0` indicates to use the default value of 51.

       This function must be called *after* the ARKLS system solver interface has been initialized through a call to :c:func:`ARKStepSetLinearSolver()`.

-.. _Usage.ARKStep.ARKLsInputs.MatrixBased:
+.. _ARKODE.Usage.ARKStep.ARKLsInputs.MatrixBased:

 Optional inputs for matrix-based ``SUNLinearSolver`` modules
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""